StevenK-293/MaliciousScriptDetector/README.md

 # MaliciousScriptDetector

-**Protects you from malicious scripts that attempt to steal IPs, HWIDs, or send data to webhooks.
+**Protects you from malicious scripts that attempt to steal IPs, or send data to webhooks.
 This script automatically detects and blocks dangerous HTTP requests.**

 - W.I.P
 ---